ku-sldg/plih/_types/3-Typed-Recursion.md

 == 3 * ((fix (lambda g in b)) 2)
 ```

-Well look at that.
 We got exactly what we want!
 We started by
 applying the fixed point of the lambda to a value and we just got the
 same thing here.
 Exactly the same thing with the argument decremented
 by 1.
 Let's keep going by applying the same steps again: